-Notwithstanding the Company does not disclose the exact remuneration of Directors and key management personnel (who are not Director or CEO of the Company), the Board is of the view that the Company has provided sufficient transparency on the Company's remuneration policies, level and mix of remuneration, the procedure for setting remuneration and the relationships between remuneration, performance and value creation.
+Notwithstanding that the Company did not disclose the exact remuneration of Directors and KMP (who are not Director or CEO of the Company) for FY2022, the Board is of the view that the Company has provided sufficient transparency on the Company's remuneration policies, level and mix of remuneration, the procedure for setting remuneration and the relationships between remuneration, performance and value creation.
 Other than this, the Company has complied with the rest of the disclosure requirements under Provision 8.1 of the Code.

 The Company has in 2014 adopted an employee share option scheme and performance share plan whereby employees and Directors (including Non-Executive Directors and Independent Directors) of 21 years old and above, and who are not undischarged bankrupts or entered into compositions with their creditors are eligible to participate.
 Controlling Shareholders and Associates of Controlling Shareholders are not eligible to participate.
-The scheme and plan is intended to align the interests of the employees with that of the Company's shareholders.
+The scheme and plan is intended to align the interests of the employees with that of the Company's Shareholders.

 The Company has a remuneration policy, which comprises a fixed component and a variable component.
-The fixed and variable components are in the form of a base salary and a variable bonus, respectively, and take into account the performance of the Company and the performance of the individual Executive Director and key management personnel, to allow for the alignment of their interests with that of Shareholders.
+The fixed and variable components are in the form of a base salary and a variable bonus, respectively, and take into account the performance of the Company and the performance of the individual Executive Director and KMP, to allow for the alignment of their interests with that of Shareholders.

-The performance criteria used to assess the remuneration of Executive Directors and key management personnel is based on the revenue and profitability of the Group, and their individual leadership.
-There are currently no long-term incentives for the Executive Directors and key management personnel in their service agreements.
+There are currently no long-term incentives for the Executive Directors and KMP in their service agreements.
 The Executive Directors' and key management personnel's short-term incentives (namely the performance related variable component) proposed by the Non-Independent Non-Executive Chairman are reviewed before being recommended by the RC for approval by the Board.